vsheahan/Latent-Space-Invaders/METRICS_GLOSSARY.md

 **Intuition**: If something projects cleanly onto the main patterns, residual is small.
 If it's weird/different, residual is large.

-**In this project**: Tertiary metric in Embedding Space Invaders.
+**In Embedding Space Invaders**: Tertiary metric (because if two metrics fail, surely three will work!
+Narrator: They didn't.)

-**Problem encountered**: Same as others - didn't separate attacks from safe prompts effectively.
+**Problem**: Same as others - didn't separate attacks from safe prompts effectively.
+Attacks weren't "weird" enough.

 ---